Package 'season'

 Details

 The third-order moment is the extension of the second-order moment (essentially the autocovariance).
 The equation for the third order moment at lags (j,k) is: n1XtXt+jXt+kn^{-1}\sum X_t X_{t+j} X_{t+k}.
-The third-order moment is useful for testing for non-linearity in a time series, and is used by nonlintest.
+The third-order moment is useful for testing for non-linearity in a time series, and is used by nonlintest().

 Value

-The axis –n.lag to n.lag.
+• waxis: the axis from -n.lag to n.lag.

-The estimated third order moment in the range –n.lag to n.lag, including the symmetries.
+• third: the estimated third order moment in the range -n.lag to n.lag, including the symmetries.

 Author(s)